 The long story short is that, as the leader, I successfully navigated all that this serious situation presented, including working to uphold the reputation of the company.
 I was very self-aware during the whole process of my own behaviour.
-I was conscious of how I was being perceived by my team, the board and worked hard to be the best of all behaviours in a profoundly stressful and challenging situation.
+I was conscious of how I was being perceived by my team and my leadership impact, the board and worked hard to be the best of all behaviours in a profoundly stressful and challenging situation.

 Leadership behaviours are critical indicators of the success or failure of an organisation.

 On reflection, my behaviour was critical in enabling the organisation to successfully navigate such an extreme circumstance.
 To succeed in today’s world, leaders must develop their skills, capacities, and knowledge.
 The field of leadership is continuing to grow and expand into new areas.
 The aged care reform agenda is set to be one that will rely very heavily on leadership capability.
 To bring to life all the benefits the reform program entails will ultimately have the biggest impact on the lived experience of older Australians.